2 Ingredient Peanut Butter Cookies

 Instructions

-• In a large mixing bowl, combine your peanut butter with maple syrup until combined.
+• In a large mixing bowl, combine the peanut butter with the maple syrup until combined.
 Cover the bowl and freeze for 45 minutes or refrigerate for two hours.

 • Preheat the oven to 180C/350F.
 Line a large baking sheet with parchment paper.

 • Remove the chilled cookie dough from the freezer or fridge.
-Using your hands, roll out balls of dough and place them onto the parchment paper.
-Press down on each cookie dough ball into a cookie shape.
+Using your hands, roll out balls of cookie dough and place them onto the parchment paper.
+Press each cookie dough ball down into a cookie shape.
+Use a fork to do a crisscross pattern on each side.

 Notes